portiaAI/portia-agent-examples/local-llm/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the root directory with the following variables:
+   Create a `.env` file in the root directory with the following variables.
+   The following path to a sample Obsidian vault in this repo:
    ```
    # Obsidian Configuration
-   OBSIDIAN_VAULT_PATH=/path/to/your/obsidian/vault
+   OBSIDIAN_VAULT_PATH=./sample_obsidian_vault
    ```

 ## Running the Demo